perses/perses/docs/api/dashboard.md

 # Dashboard

-Without no big doubt, this is the principal resource of Perses.
+Without any doubt, this is the principal resource of Perses.

 A `Dashboard` belongs to a `Project`.
 See the [project documentation](./project.md) to see how to create a project.